About Tihar Festival in Nepal

 - When is Tihar festival falls?

-- Story behind Tihar festival
+- The story behind Tihar festival

 - Things to do in Tihar festival in Nepal